Željava Air Base: Surface

 Above ground, the facility had five runways and within the immediate vicinity of the base, there were numerous short-range mobile tracking and targeting radars; surface-to-air missile sites equipped with; 2K12 "Kub" (NATO: SA-6) mobile surface-to-air missile interceptor systems, motorized infantry bases, two Quick Reaction Alert aircraft ready for take off at any moment, military police stations, and a hunting lodge used by civilian and military leaders on occasional leisure trips.

 Access points were heavily monitored and guards were authorized to fire upon anyone attempting to enter without authorization.
 However, in practice only special permits were required and unauthorized visitors usually turned away.

 Destruction

 The airbase was used intensively in 1991, during the Yugoslav Wars.
 During its withdrawal, the Yugoslav People's Army destroyed the runway by filling pre-built spaces (designed for the purpose) with explosives and detonating them.
-To prevent any possible further use of the complex by Croatian and Bosnia-Herzegovinan forces, the Military of Serbian Krajina completed the destruction in 1992 by setting off an additional 56 tonnes of explosives.
+To prevent any possible further use of the complex by Croatian and Bosnia-Herzegovinan forces, the Serbian Army of Krajina completed the destruction in 1992 by setting off an additional 56 tonnes of explosives.
 The ensuing explosion was so powerful that it shook the nearby city of Bihać.
 Residents of nearby villages claimed that smoke continued to rise from the tunnels for six months after the explosion.
+The order for the destruction was issued by Serb colonel Milan Meničanin.